lordbinary11/ecareerguide-backend/RENDER_DEPLOYMENT.md

    - Verify environment variables are set correctly
    - Check that database is accessible from your web service
    - Ensure database credentials are correct
+   - Make sure you're using PostgreSQL connection details, not MySQL

 3. **CORS Issues:**
    - The Apache configuration should handle CORS